 The plant is dioecious, i.e. male and female flowers occur on separate plants.
-But propagation from cuttings is so easy that one hardly needs both plants to obtain seed for proliferating garden plants.
+Propagation from cuttings is, however, so easy that one hardly needs both plants to obtain seed for proliferating garden plants.

 The male and female flower spikes differ in length, the female one being up to 2,5 cm while the male spike may become 8 cm long.
 Flowering occurs before the spring leaves, from midwinter to September.